 Referring domains are the number of different sites that link to you.
 Not the number of total backlinks.

 Well, Google puts less weight on a backlink from the same site.

 For example, I recently got a link from Vimeo.

 That was the first time that Vimeo linked to me.
-Which means that link is pretty powerful.
+This means that the link is pretty powerful.

 But the next link they send my way will be significantly less powerful.
 And the one after that will be less powerful than the second link etc.

-In fact, I basically ignore “Backlinks” when I check my site in Ahrefs.
+In fact, I basically ignore “Backlinks” when I check my site in Semrush.
 Instead, I focus 100% on “referring domains”.

 4. Organic Traffic

 Organic traffic is another way of measuring how much traffic you get from Google organic.